pologovaa/eclipse-wiki/Debugging-with-nSIM.md

     that input/output requests from application will be handled by nSIM and redirected to the host system.
 This could be used, for example, to enable functions in the C library, such as `printf()` and `scanf()`.
-This option works only if the application is compiled with the ARC GCC compiler.
+This option works only if the application is built with the ARC GCC compiler and `--specs=nsim.specs` flag is used.
    - **Enable Exception**, **Memory Exception** and **Invalid Instruction Exception** options, if checked, tell nSIM to simulate all exceptions, memory exceptions and invalid instruction expections, respectively.
-If one of these options is unchecked and corresponding exception happens, nSIM will break with an error instead.
+If one of these options is unchecked and corresponding exception happens, nSIM will exit with an error instead.

 ### Debugging an application